marbl/MetagenomeScope/GENERAL_TODO.md

 * Start thinking of scaling factors -- e.g. "up to this many thousands of nodes in the browser, or this many millions of nodes in the desktop Cytoscape version."
+    * The planned node.js thing (see #12) should rectify most of our concerns re: this.

 * CUDA angle?
 Using that to speed up GraphViz/Cytoscape.js/etc.